 Emotional Distress – The emotional trauma of a T-bone car accident can have long-term effects on a person’s everyday life.
 Victims of a T-bone collision may suffer from Post-Traumatic Stress Disorder (PTSD), which can lead to panic attacks, trouble sleeping, mood swings, depression, and disassociation.

 Injuries sustained in a T-bone car crash may last for months or even years after the collision.
 At William Mattar Law Offices, our personal injury attorneys may be able to help after your accident.
 If you sustained personal injuries, you may be entitled to compensation.
+Serving Buffalo, Rochester, Syracuse, Albany, New York City, and Long Island.
 Call our car accident attorneys today at 844-444-4444.